transloadit/uppy/README.md

 ### Polyfills

 Uppy heavily uses Promises.
-If your target environment [does not support Promises](https://caniuse.com/#feat=promises), use a polyfill like `es6-promise` before initialising Uppy.
+If your target environment [does not support Promises](https://caniuse.com/#feat=promises), use a polyfill like `es6-promise` before initializing Uppy.

 When using remote providers like Google Drive or Dropbox, the Fetch API is used.
-If your target environment does not support the [Fetch API](https://caniuse.com/#feat=fetch), use a polyfill like `whatwg-fetch` before initialising Uppy.
+If your target environment does not support the [Fetch API](https://caniuse.com/#feat=fetch), use a polyfill like `whatwg-fetch` before initializing Uppy.
 The Fetch API polyfill must be loaded _after_ the Promises polyfill, because Fetch uses Promises.

 With a module bundler, you can use the required polyfills like so: